What to Expect from the New 2018 California Proposition 65 Warning Requirements

 Toxic Chemical Spill

+Prop 65 requires businesses to identify any harmful amounts of chemicals in the products their consumers purchase.
 In compliance with the People’s Right-To-Know Laws, Proposition 65 helps consumers make more informed decisions regarding the products that they are exposed to.
-Unfortunately, there was a time when transparency wasn’t enforced, and as a result, many people were harmed with no accountability.

-There are several warning labels to pay attention to when purchasing electrical devices.
-Cadet Heating and Klein Tools are two of the many companies that have made changes to their product labeling.
-Since amendments have been made to Prop 65, all products produced after August 30, 2018 must be labeled with the appropriate exposure warnings.
+Since amendments have been made to Prop 65, all products manufactured after August 30, 2018, must be labeled with specific, appropriate exposure warnings.

 • The name of at least one listed chemical